What is “User Choice”?

 Are you eligible?

-The government contribution for a User Choice funding contribution is detailed in the apprentice or trainee’s letter of registration from DET, and is subject to student eligibility and their selection of an eligible pre-qualified supplier as their supervising Registered Training Organisation.
+The government contribution for a User Choice funding contribution is detailed in the apprentice or trainee’s letter of registration from DESBT, and is subject to student eligibility and their selection of an eligible pre-qualified supplier as their supervising Registered Training Organisation.

 What will you gain from this program?